Interim Continuity of Operations Plan (COOP) OVERVIEW

 At the onset of the emergency, it is the responsibility of the Incident Commander to request whatever assistance from outside the facility s/he deems appropriate, and notify his/her chain of command.
 The Incident Commander has the discretion to request specific resources from other facilities, to activate an ICS Security Personnel Response, or, through the Administrative Chain of Command, request activation of a full scale, Management, Tactical and assisting agency response which all of CCRI’s internal assets and the resources of assisting agencies may be used to address an emergency situation.

 CCRI has specific notification protocols for each level of emergency response.
-For emergencies that are quickly brought under control or managed utilizing on site resources, (i.e. isolated medical emergencies, assaults, medical aid calls, physical plant emergencies causing limited disruption to operations, etc.) College Police portable radios or telephones will be utilized to notify the necessary responders.
+For emergencies that are quickly brought under control or managed utilizing on site resources, (i.e. isolated medical emergencies, assaults, medical aid calls, physical plant emergencies causing limited disruption to operations, etc.) Campus Police portable radios or telephones will be utilized to notify the necessary responders.
 The chain of authority for managing these types of emergencies is clearly established via the staffing pattern at each of the campus buildings and each respective shift.

 In the event of an emergency, which by definition, requires the introduction of on duty personnel from other buildings as responders, the affected facility’s shift commander serves as the Incident Commander until relieved by a higher authority, if the magnitude of the situation calls for management personnel to direct the situation.
 The Incident Commander is generally determined by rank, followed by seniority, unless the senior staff chooses to acquiesce to a less senior staff member based on qualifications or experience.
-Notifications are established via College Police radio transmission, telephone lines and a public address system serve as a back up means of notification.
+Notifications are established via Campus Police radio transmission, telephone lines and a public address system serve as a back up means of notification.

 If an emergency escalates to the highest level, the Chief, Deputy Chief, Dean of Administration, and President of the College have the authority to activate pre-selected personnel be called in as emergency responders.
-Institutional emergency recall procedures include the use of telephones at any of the College Police Offices, which can also serve as backup location if one College Police Office is determined unsafe or inoperable.
+Institutional emergency recall procedures include the use of telephones at any of the Campus Police Offices, which can also serve as backup location if one Campus Police Office is determined unsafe or inoperable.
 The present group notification method is the primary means of notification until the Verizon group notification system is in place.
 The Verizon Group notification system will be able to deliver a scripted phone message to needed college personnel, identified by the individual activating the system.

 CCRI is presently working in conjunction with OSHEAN to develop a CISCO (IPICS) system.
 The IPICS system converts all emergency responders to a common frequency to communicate.
 CCRI is also in planning with Connect-Ed to expand the school’s existing notification system, automated notification system will broadcasts pertinent information to students, faculty and staff, as well as persons and businesses in the immediate area.

-Chief of College Police (or in his/her absence, the Deputy Chief) will, at all times, exercise overall authority during the COOP.
+Chief of Campus Police (or in his/her absence, the Deputy Chief) will, at all times, exercise overall authority during the COOP.
 At onset, a call shall be made to the Governor of the State of Rhode Island and the Rhode Island Emergency Management Agency at 401-946-9996, which is available twenty-four (24) hours per day.